ignited/laravel-serverless/README.md

 Lamda does have a 500MB limit so it is recommended you write straight to an S3 bucket.
 When dealing with large files upon upload you should use a Signed Storage URL to allow clients to write directly to S3. *More info on this coming soon*.

+### Sessions

+Given the ephemeral nature of a Lambda container it is recommended you only use a `database` cache or `redis` for sessions.
+This can be configured as normal and provide the options as [SSM secrets](#secrets) or serverless.yml.

 ### Database

 Database can be configured as normal add your configuration to the [environment](#environment) and secrets to the [SSM parameter store](#ssm-secrets).